hybridflux/SparkOnSpot/README.md

 ## General Approach

-This approach applies to many scenarios, regardless of the workload and Azure service used.
+This approach applies to several scenarios, regardless of the workload and Azure service used.

 ### Eviction Detection